20 Best Books on Protein Engineering

 1."Protein Engineering" by Moody P C E and Wilkinson A J

-“Protein Engineering” Book Review: This book provides an understanding of the scope, structure, and function of proteins.
-The book covers a wide range of courses covering the topic.
-This book explains the principles and applications.
-Topics covered include analysis of mutant proteins, understanding of structure-activity relationships and the application of protein engineering to industrial and medical problems.
+“Protein Engineering” Book Review: This book offers a comprehensive exploration of proteins, including their scope, structure, and function.
+It is suitable for a variety of courses that delve into this subject.
+The book delves into the principles and applications of proteins, covering various topics such as the analysis of mutant proteins, the comprehension of structure-activity relationships, and the practical application of protein engineering to address industrial and medical challenges.

 2."Proteins" by Creighton T E